kroxylicious/kroxylicious/kubernetes-examples/envelope-encryption/README.md

     cd kroxylicious
     ```
 1. Run the following script.
-    ```shell { adjunct="# Now let's bring up minikube and install strimzi and vault.
+    ```shell { prompt="Now let's bring up minikube and install strimzi and vault.
 The script will also create a kafka cluster and deploy kroxylicious." }
     KROXYLICIOUS_IMAGE=quay.io/kroxylicious/kroxylicious-developer:0.4.0 ./scripts/run-example.sh kubernetes-examples/envelope-encryption
     ```